odea-project/qAlgorithms/report/report.md

 other algorithms as described in the original publication should be redone [@reuschenbachDevelopmentScoringParameter2022].

-A significant expansion of the program gives access to many optional tests for bin quality, which enable a sophisticated pre-selection of bins before the peak fitting algorithm begins work.
-For example, only those bins which do not contain duplicate scans, are completely separated from the dataset and do not have points outside of 3 sigma (tests 1, 2 and 4 are negative) could be returned by this program.
+A significant expansion of the program gives access to many optional tests for bin quality, which enables a sophisticated pre-selection of bins before the peak fitting the algorithm begins work.
+For example, only those bins that do not contain duplicate scans, are completely separated from the dataset and do not have points outside of 3 sigma (tests 1, 2, and 4 are negative) could be returned by this program.
 The tests also grant better insight into the weaknesses of the algorithm.
 Through them, a probable cause for incorrect splits in bins could be identified as an acceptable gap in a small bin which was considered too large while the correct bin was still part of another, orders of magnitude greater bin.
-Such insights are essential for providing a standardised NTS workflow which allows its users to judge performance to at least a semi-quantitative level.
+Such insights are essential for providing a standardized NTS workflow which allows its users to judge performance to at least a semi-quantitative level.

 The program is now flexible and accessible for future expansions.
-This is expanded by comprehensive comments in the code It is now possible to pass centroided data as an object which will not be modified, and data can be returned in a reduced form, skipping the reading from and writing to csv steps.
+This is expanded by comprehensive comments in the code It is now possible to pass centroided data as an object that will not be modified, and data can be returned in a reduced form, skipping the reading from and writing to csv steps.
 Through other differences in implementation, a massive improvement in terms of execution time was achieved in comparison to the R code, while performing additional calculations for bin metadata and test conditions.
-A full binning procedure taking just a few seconds is very important for analysing large datasets with hundreds of measurements.
+A full binning procedure taking just a few seconds is very important for analyzing large datasets with hundreds of measurements.
 Such demands are met by the presented implementation, provided a connection with the centroiding program is established.
-Next steps include the complete implementation into the StreamFind platform, which requires some further work to connect the existing code to the standardised interface.
+The next steps include the complete implementation of the StreamFind platform, which requires some further work to connect the existing code to the standardized interface.

-An important restriction of the presented test for too strict separation is that it only detects bins where a majority of points is affected.
+An important restriction of the presented test for too strict separation is that it only detects bins where a majority of points are affected.
 It is a reasonable assumption that such cases also exist in plenty at the ends of larger bins, where they are not detected by the current test.
-Developing further tests for similar conditions could present a way to improve existing large bins by re-binning their edges with smaller, neighbouring bins and "free" points.
+Developing further tests for similar conditions could present a way to improve existing large bins by re-binning their edges with smaller, neighboring bins and "free" points.

 For maximising result correctness, the approach of exclusive subdivision cannot be used alone.
 The development of additional steps, however, should not happen in isolation from the peak finding algorithm.
-An approach focused on merging existing bins with "free" points or other, similar bins presents a promising supplement to subset-based binning if the formation of very large bins containing more than one ion trace can be effectively prevented.
-Such a method would further benefit the binning procedure by adressing an issue that persists in the subsetting-based approach.
+An approach focused on merging existing bins with "free" points or other, similar bins present a promising supplement to subset-based binning if the formation of very large bins containing more than one ion trace can be effectively prevented.
+Such a method would further benefit the binning procedure by addressing an issue that persists in the subsetting-based approach.
-The search for an efficient detection and correction of non-ideal bins should be the main focus when improving and expanding the presented program.
-Such improvements must always be shown to improve peak quality or result correcness to justify being made.
+The search for efficient detection and correction of non-ideal bins should be the main focus when improving and expanding the presented program.
+Such improvements must always be shown to improve peak quality or result correctness to justify being made.

 ---